anamika1310/spammerNews/README.md

 # spammerNews
-My first Repository on GitHub
+This is my first Repository on GitHub which contains android java app code of Daily News android application.